feross/cyberhobo/README.md

   were queued up while you were offline.
 They will run **in order**.

   If any of them fails with a non-zero exit code then `cyberhobo` bails, printing out the remaining commands so you can run them manually.
+(TODO)

 ### example